Recommended children's booklists sorted by age or topic

 icon - book rainbow

-More and more teachers are discovering that wordless picture books can inspire incredible literacy work across the whole primary age range.
-Books that tell stories through pictures alone can help to develop visual literacy, expand the imagination, start discussions about interpretation and give children space to add their own written narratives.
-Here are some of the best wordless picturebooks for primary school children.
+More and more teachers are discovering that wordless picture books can inspire incredible literacy learning across the primary age range, right up to Year 6.
+Books that tell stories through pictures alone can help develop visual literacy, expand the imagination, start discussions about interpretation and give children space to add spoken or written narratives of their own.

 Picturebook